 Upcoming Grant Writing Training:

-- September 27, 2021 • 12 PM [Deadline] ASRC Grants 101 Interdisciplinary Bootcamp Conceptualizing your research for a federal or non-profit funding agency – Training providing by ASRC
+- September 27, 2021 • 12 PM [Deadline] ASRC Grants 101 Interdisciplinary Bootcamp Conceptualizing your research for a federal or non-profit funding agency – Training provided by ASRC

 This boot camp is intended for research active CUNY faculty who have not yet previously written & submitted a grant proposal to a federal funding agency; PIs with NIH funding who would like to learn how to reframe their research to fit NSF; and CUNY tenure track assistant professors who plan to apply for the ASRC’s NSF CAREER Bootcamp in 2022 and have not been the PI on a prior positively reviewed NSF proposal (not necessarily funded) and/or need to start conceptualizing their research and objectives.